7twoduo/Lab-4/README.md

 ## 🖥️ Project Overview

-This project deploys a stateful web application architecture where application servers can create, read, and validate data stored in a private RDS MySQL database.
+This project deploys a stateful medical web application architecture where application servers can create, read, and validate records stored in a private Amazon RDS MySQL database hosted in AWS Tokyo.

+The project is framed as a medical application platform for a Japanese organization that needs Japan-centered data residency, controlled cross-border access, and clear evidence that the database is not publicly reachable.

-This project is more than a web application.
-It is a complete infrastructure engineering build that combines cloud networking, application hosting, secure database access, private routing, multi-cloud connectivity, Terraform state handoff, edge protection, application validation, observability, evidence generation, and controlled security testing.
+This is more than a web application.
+It is a complete healthcare infrastructure engineering build that combines cloud networking, secure database access, private routing, multi-cloud connectivity, Terraform state handoff, edge protection, application validation, observability, evidence generation, and controlled security testing.

 The application layer validates that the infrastructure is not theoretical.
-It proves the network path by writing and reading data through the private database connection.
+It proves the network path by writing and reading medical application data through the private Japan-hosted database connection.

 ---